 - Other conclusion certificates (MBA, specialization, among others)

 PRELIMINARY RESEARCH PROPOSAL AND STUDY PROGRAM

-To be accepted in the Doctorate course, the candidate should initially, knowing the Department’s deep research lines, identify a research field and the most proper orienting professor of DEI’s lecturer board.
-Together with this orienting professor, he should identify and formalize in a small document, with about 10 standard pages, a Preliminary Research Proposal, indicating the objectives and methodology to be utilized in the research, to expose its feasibility, relevance and originality.
+To be accepted to the Doctorate course, the candidate should initially identify a research field and a potential advisor among the department’s faculty main board.
+Working inline with this potential advisor, he should formalize his Preliminary Research Proposal (document with around 10 standard pages), indicating the objectives and methodology to be utilized in the research, its feasibility, relevance and originality.
 Coherent to the issue, a study program should be defined with a set of disciplines, covering at least 18 credits required in the PhD course.

-The candidate acceptance by a professor of the Doctorate course (a probable orientating professor), based on a preliminary research proposal, within a course concentration area and a study program consistent with the research issue.
+The candidate should be accepted by a professor of the Doctorate course (a potential advisor), based on a preliminary research proposal, within a course concentration area and a study program consistent with the research issue.

-The candidate acceptance by the Graduate Commission, based on the School records, on the curriculum vitae, on the presentation of two course professor, on the Preliminary Research Proposal and on the study program mentioned above.
+The candidate should be accepted by the Graduate Commission, based on the School records, on the curriculum vitae, on the presentation of two professors, on the Preliminary Research Proposal and on the study program mentioned above.
 The interviews with DEI’s professors can also be requested by the graduate Commission.
-The graduate Program shall begin in March of each year, and the inscription periods are specified on PUC-Rio’s website.
-Only exceptionally the Department shall consider the inscription requests for the Master Degree start in August.
-For the Doctorate the admission might be in March or in August.
+The subscription yearly period is specified in the University academic calendar.
+For the Masters and Doctorate courses, the admission might be in March or in August.

 Obtain at least 42 credits in Graduate disciplines.
 In this number might be included up to 25 credits corresponding to the Master Degree title through the acceptance of the Post-Graduation Commission.
 The 42 credits should be distributed as follows: